dcycle/dcycleu/_posts/2015-05-20-02-continuous-integration-setup.md

 <img src="/img/2015-05-20-02-circle-error.png" />

-Fix your error, and now you should see that your build is "Fixed".
+Fix your error (put back the colon after title), push your commit, wait a bit, and now you should see that your build is "Fixed" again.

 Conclusion
 -----